thebartdude/architecture-center/docs/patterns/category/resiliency.md

 |                      [Retry](../retry.md)                      |             Enable an application to handle anticipated, temporary failures when it tries to connect to a service or network resource by transparently retrying an operation that's previously failed.             |
 | [Scheduler Agent Supervisor](../scheduler-agent-supervisor.md) |                                                            Coordinate a set of actions across a distributed set of services and other remote resources.                                                            |

-## Security Resliency
+## Security Resiliency

-Achieving security resilience requires a combination of preventive measures to block attacks, responsive measures detect and quickly remediate active attacks, and governance to ensure consistent application of best practices.
+Achieving security resilience requires a combination of preventive measures to block attacks, responsive measures to detect and quickly remediate active attacks, and governance to ensure consistent application of best practices.

 - **Security strategy** should include lessons learned described in [security strategy guidance](/azure/cloud-adoption-framework/strategy/define-security-strategy)
 - **Azure security configurations** should align to the best practices and controls in the [Azure Security Benchmark (ASB)](/azure/security/benchmarks/).
 Security configurations for Azure services should align to the [Security baselines for Azure](/azure/security/benchmarks/security-baselines-overview) in the ASB
 - **Azure architectures** should integrate native security capabilities to protect and monitor workloads including [Azure Defender](/azure/security-center/azure-defender), [Azure DDoS protection](/azure/virtual-network/ddos-protection-overview), [Azure Firewall](/azure/firewall/), and [Azure Web Application Firewall (WAF)](/azure/web-application-firewall/)

-For a more detailed dsicussion, see the [Cybersecurity Resilience](/security/ciso-workshop/ciso-workshop-module-1#part-2-cybersecurity-resilience-1350) module in the CISO workshop
+For a more detailed discussion, see the [Cybersecurity Resilience](/security/ciso-workshop/ciso-workshop-module-1#part-2-cybersecurity-resilience-1350) module in the CISO workshop